 Best TV series to watch on Netflix right now (September 2020)

-From original series like The Crown and Stranger Things to classics such as Doctor Who and Sherlock, check out the best TV shows to watch with our Netflix recommendations.
+From original series like The Crown and Stranger Things to favourites such as Doctor Who and Sherlock, check out the best TV shows to watch with our Netflix recommendations.

-It’s undeniable that Netflix boasts a vast catalogue of TV series – both original shows and favourites from the archives – and that list is ever expanding, with the platform continuing to add new titles even as the coronavirus pandemic wages on.
+It’s a well-known fact that Netflix boasts an impressive catalogue of TV shows – both original series and classics from the archives – and that list is ever expanding, with the platform continuing to boost its offering even as the coronavirus pandemic wages on.

-And with 2020 having seen far more people staying at home than usual we all have Netflix to thank – the average number of hours spent watching streaming services has soared this year, and so an offering of new programmes has been hugely welcome.
+And with 2020 having seen far more people staying at home than usual, Netflix and the like have kept us entertained – the average number of hours spent watching streaming services has soared this year, and so a slate of new programmes has been hugely welcome.

-Of course, there’s just one small problem: with so many great series on the streamer, for some viewers the choice can be overwhelming – and so to help out we’ve written this guide to the best telly to be found on Netflix.
+There’s just one issue: with so many great series available, for some viewers the choice can be daunting – and so to help out we’ve written this guide to the best telly to be found on Netflix.

-The streamer has seen a variety of shows join its line-up recently, from BBC drama The Fall and new episodes of intergalactic cartoon Rick and Morty to its hit Unsolved Mysteries reboot and The Umbrella Academy series two.
+The streamer has seen a variety of shows join its line-up recently, from Danish drama Borgen and new episodes of the devillishly delicious Lucifer to its hit Unsolved Mysteries reboot and The Umbrella Academy series two.

-When it comes to classic content, there’s still a number of old faves that are worth a re-visit such as Friends, Doctor Who and Sherlock, while newer comedies such as After Life and Never Have I Ever are great if you’re looking for a lighter watch.
+When it comes to classic content, there are still a number of old faves that are worth a revisit, such as Friends, Doctor Who and Sherlock, while newer comedies such as After Life and Never Have I Ever are perfect if you’re looking for a lighter watch.

 After something a bit darker?
-Netflix is well known for its black comedies (BoJack Horseman), intense dramas (Ozark) and crime series (Mindhunter), so do check them out if you’re looking for a fan of a good thriller.
+Netflix is well known for its black comedies (BoJack Horseman), tense dramas (Ozark) and crime series (Mindhunter) and thought-provoking documentaries (Making a Murderer), so do check them out if that’s what you’re in the mood for.

-You can even use Netflix secret codes to explore different genres of TV shows – but don’t worry, we’ve got everything you need here in one place.
+You can even use Netflix secret codes to explore different genres of TV shows – but don’t fret, we have everything you need here in one place.

 So stop what you’re doing and start streaming!